-Overall, the different estimates show that a disruption of Russian energy imports is likely to have a considerably negative effect on GDP growth.
+Overall, the different estimates show that a cessation of Russian energy imports is likely to have a considerably negative effect on GDP growth.
 The estimates can be interpreted as possible deductions to the baseline scenario of the GCEE's economic forecast.
-The different deductions could come on top of each other because the scenarios calculations within the established forecasting models have a hard time to estimate the consequences of a complete stoppage of

-Russian energy imports and any resulting short-term physical shortages, for example.
-However, the estimates for such a complete stop do not take into account potential spillover effects via financial markets.
+The different deductions could come on top of each other.
+On the one hand, the scenarios calculated within the established forecasting models have a hard time to estimate the consequences of a complete stoppage of Russian energy imports and any resulting short-term physical shortages.
+While on the other hand, the aforementioned production-function- and sufficient-statistic-based methods neglect standard macroeconomic amplification mechanisms.
+Furthermore, the estimates for such a complete cessation do not take into account potential spillover effects via financial market frictions.

-In the short run in particular, possibilities to substitute Russian energy supplies in the case of a complete disruption of Russian energy imports could be more constrained than presumed in these estimates, and thus trigger a stronger decline in GDP growth.
-Consequently, a number of parties argue that short-run shortages in both natural gas and coal supplies could cause farreaching disruptions to production at energy-intensive companies (Bardt et al., 2022; Fuest, 2022), and that these disruptions would in turn give rise to unemployment or short-time work and thus restrict demand (Dullien and Krebs, 2022; Schaefer and Küper, 2022).
+In the short run in particular, possibilities to substitute Russian energy supplies in the case of a complete cessation of Russian energy imports could be more constrained than presumed in these estimates, and thus trigger a stronger decline in GDP growth.
+Consequently, a number of parties argue that short-run shortages in both natural gas and coal supplies could cause far-reaching disruptions to production at energy-intensive companies (Bardt et al., 2022; Fuest, 2022), and that these disruptions would in turn give rise to unemployment or short-time work and thus restrict demand (Dullien and Krebs, 2022; Schaefer and Küper, 2022).
 These interruptions of production could further exacerbate supply shortages in various sectors.
 Additionally, inflation, further fuelled by rising energy prices, is likely to dampen demand and thus place additional pressure on the economic outlook.
 Aside from the effects outlined by the authors, a sharp increase in energy prices and a decline in GDP could lead to credit losses and thus to disruptions on financial markets.
 Energy suppliers, for example, could struggle to cope with sharply rising energy prices if they are unable to pass these increases on to their customers because of longer-term contracts.